Expense Recognition Principle Definition

-As per accrual basis electricity expense will $ 24000 i.e $2000 per month and it will recognize $ 2000 in the next year as it is related to next year’s expense but as per cash basis full $ 26000 will be recognized in the books in the same year.
+As per the accrual basis, electricity expense will $ 24000, i.e., $2000 per month, and it will recognize $ 2000 in the next year as it is related to next year’s expense but as per cash basis full $ 26000 will be recognized in the books in the same year.

-As we can see cash basis consider $ 2000 also which is pertaining to next year hence it causes less profit this year and more profit in the next year.
+As we can see cash basis consider $ 2000 also, which is about next year; hence, it causes less profit this year and more profit in the next year.

-- Stakeholders are more focus on the accrual concept rather than cash basis because accrual concept shows permanent of business and reflect the true and fair view of financial statement.
+- Stakeholders are more focus on the accrual concept rather than cash basis because accrual concept shows permanent of business and reflect the accurate and fair view of financial statement.

-- Accrual basis is very helpful in the preparation of projected financial statements.
-It can determine the upcoming expense and sale which provides a great tool in tax planning.
+- Accrual basis is beneficial in the preparation of projected financial statements.
+It can determine the upcoming expense and sale, which provides a great tool in tax planning.